dmulyalin/ttp_templates/docs/ttp_templates/platform.arista_eos_show_running_config_section_vrf.md

 - 'instance_type' - always 'vrf'
 - 'description' - VRF description string or 'null' when not configured
 - 'rd' - route distinguisher string or 'null' when not configured
-- 'rt_import' - list of import route-target strings
-- 'rt_export' - list of export route-target strings
+- 'interfaces' - list of interface names assigned to the VRF
-- 'route_policy_import' - import route policy string or 'null' when not configured
-- 'route_policy_export' - export route policy string or 'null' when not configured
+- 'address_families' - dictionary containing 'ipv4' and 'ipv6'; each family
+  contains 'rt_import', 'rt_export', 'route_policy_import', and
+  'route_policy_export'

+EVPN route targets are excluded.

 </doc>